-The City of Fircrest will continues its existing Illicit Discharge Detection and Elimination (IDDE) program, which relies on complaints from the public or identification by City staff during system maintenance.
-To comply with the current Permit, the following program enhancements will be made:
+The City of Fircrest will continue its existing Illicit Discharge Detection and Elimination (IDDE) program, which relies on complaints from the public or identification by City staff during system maintenance.
+Additionally, the City will continue to complete field screening for an average of 12% of the MS4 each year.
+To comply with the current Permit, the following program enhancements will be maintained for 2022: